Analysis | That really was one of the least enjoyable Super Bowls of all time

 Tampa Bay, on the other hand, had no problems finding the end zone.
 Brady threw three touchdowns passes, two to tight end Rob Gronkowski and one to wideout Antonio Brown.
 Running back Leonard Fournette added one more on the ground, giving Tampa Bay its 31 points.

 “They took away our deep stuff.
 They took away the sidelines and they did a good job of rallying to the football and making tackles.
 We weren’t executing early, had a few miscues.
 Guys weren’t on the same page.
 Credit to them.
-They played a heck of a game defensively and offensively to beat us.''
+They played a heck of a game defensively and offensively to beat us.”

 In terms of competitiveness and tension, as measured by quarterly scores, Sunday’s game earned a rating of 26 out of 100, making it the eighth-least competitive Super Bowl.
 It did even worse on the pleasure scale; the overall win probability never swung in the Chiefs’ favor, earning this contest a 2 out of 100 for how much fun it was to watch.
 Combined, that earned Super Bowl LV a spot in the Top 10 snoozers of all time, at No. 7.
 Only eight other Super Bowls managed to be as bad or worse in both categories, clearly making this one of the least enjoyable title games for fans without a rooting interest.

 The final margin was a throwback to the disappointing Super Bowls of the 1980s.
-Washington destroyed Denver 42-10 in Super Bowl XXII at the conclusion of the 1987 season.
+Washington destroyed Denver, 42-10, in Super Bowl XXII at the conclusion of the 1987 season.
 San Francisco would crush Denver again two years later, 55-10, in Super Bowl XXIV.
 Half of the 10 Super Bowls from that decade had a final margin of 20 or more points.
 Eight of the 10 were double-digit wins.

-More recently, Seattle beat Denver (sorry Broncos) 43-8 in Super Bowl XLVIII, perhaps the least enjoyable title game of all time.
-Tampa Bay defeated Oakland 48-21 in Super Bowl XXXVII, another lopsided affair, while New England and Los Angeles treated everyone to a 13-3 snooze fest in Super Bowl LIII.
+More recently, Seattle beat Denver (sorry Broncos), 43-8, in Super Bowl XLVIII, perhaps the least enjoyable title game of all time.
+Tampa Bay defeated Oakland, 48-21, in Super Bowl XXXVII, another lopsided affair.
+New England and Los Angeles treated everyone to a 13-3 snooze fest in Super Bowl LIII.

+Denver’s blowout losses to Seattle and Washington were the second- and third-least enjoyable Super Bowls, respectively, according to our enjoyment tracker.
+The least enjoyable Super Bowl, according to this metric, was Super Bowl III, the Jets’ famous 16-7 upset win over the Baltimore Colts.